2020 Republican National Convention: Format

 The nomination event took place in Charlotte, North Carolina, as the party was contractually obligated to conduct its official business there.
 Only just over 300 delegates were expected to attend.

 The main speeches took place every night from 8:30 to 11:00 p.m.
 EDT.
 Headlining speakers spoke after 10:00 p.m.
-The speeches took place in Washington, DC, rather than in Charlotte.
+The speeches took place in Washington, D.C., rather than in Charlotte.